 - Materials processing modelling

-This research priority area (RPA) supports a wide range of research programmes across many disciplines, with a strong focus on national and international impact.
+This research area supports a wide range of research programmes across many disciplines, with a strong focus on national and international impact.
 In particular, it is motivated by the need for new and innovate manufacturing to solve some of the persistent problems with properly exploiting these types of materials in industrial, research and clinical settings.

 Advanced Molecular Materials research is thriving at The University of Nottingham, with many world-leading research groups working in this area in the Schools of Chemistry, Physics & Astronomy, Pharmacy, Biosciences and several research groups and centres in the Faculty of Engineering.
-With such a strong research presence in this field already, The University of Nottingham is the perfect place to expand the work done in this RPA.
+With such a strong research presence in this field already, The University of Nottingham is the perfect place to expand the work done in this area of research.
 With first-class equipment and research facilities, world-leading researcher teams and close ties to industry, the NHS and other academic communities, we’re poised to transform our research output in this area.

 Research Centres, Groups and Institutes